-The Distributor receives the distribution co-ordination fee paid out of the administrative fee as described under Administrative Fee in Charges and Expenses above.
+The Distributor receives a fee paid out of the administrative fee as described under Administrative Fee in Charges and Expenses above.

 The Distributor will coordinate, provide for and supervise the distribution of Shares indirectly through various sub-distributors or other financial intermediaries pursuant to terms and conditions set out in an appropriate agreement with such intermediaries.